gayathri-orgz/Deploying-NodeJS-Tutorial/README.md

 ### Set up an AWS EC2 instance

-1. Create an IAM user & login to your AWS Console
+1. Create an IAM user & log into your AWS Console
     - Access Type - Password
     - Permissions - Admin
 2. Create an EC2 instance